sandeep-krishnamurthy/keras/benchmark/README.md

 ```
     $ python benchmark_resnet.py --dataset cifar10 --version 1 --layers 56 --gpus 4 --epoch 20
 ```
-Set appropriate number of gpus, epochs based on your experiments.
+Set number of gpus, epochs based on your experiments.

 ### ResNet50-Synthetic

-We have a utility shell script that you can run for benchmarking on synthetic data.
+We have a utility shell script that you can run for benchmarking on the synthetic data.

 For MXNet backend benchmarks:
 ```